hyperledger/indy-hipe/text/0002-agents/README.md

 as an agent for the Sovrin community (but NOT the Sovrin Foundation, which codifies the rules but leaves operation of the network to its stewards).
-Certainly, the blockchain holds keys, speaks A2A protocols, and acts in a fiduciary capacity toward the community to further its interests.
+Certainly, the blockchain holds keys, uses A2A protocols, and acts in a fiduciary capacity toward the community to further its interests.
 The only challenge with this perspective is that the Sovrin community has a very fuzzy identity.